 I know what you’re thinking.
 How will food help me with fighting stress?

 Choose to include foods that reduce stress in your diet and you function better.
-You will be able to cope with th and the many demands of life today.
+You will be able to cope with the many demands of life today.

 I’ve created a 7-Day Superfood Meal Plan to help you get started with a plan to eat healthy foods that reduce stress.
 Just print and keep handy when you’re planning your menus and in no time at all, you can kiss stress goodbye.